NiklasJonsson/gfx/README.md

 ## Notes

-Two main libs: ramneryd & trekanten.
+Two main libs: ram & trekant.
 Binary `dbg` is used to run the "engine".

-### ramneryd
+### ram

-Prototype for integrating specs ECS with trekanten vulkan wrapper.
+Prototype for integrating specs ECS with trekant vulkan wrapper.

 * Transforms are uploaded with push constants.
 * Supports two materials: PBR & unlit.